Acupuncture Coopers Plains

 - Asthma

-The Pinch of Prevention conducts a thorough evaluation to determine if the patient is suitable for the treatment.
-A course of needling is sometimes complemented by a flexibility program, as well as hands-on treatment, as required.
-Acupuncture has become increasingly common to be used in conjunction with a physiotherapy treatment regime.
+A Pinch Of Prevention offers a comprehensive assessment that determines whether a patient is suitable to receive this treatment.
+A course in needling is often complemented with a flexible program and hands-on treatment, as necessary.
+It has become more popular to combine Acupuncture with the physiotherapy treatment.
 Our team at A Pinch Of Prevention uses Acupuncture in its evidence-based treatment of acute and chronic pain, sports injuries, and musculoskeletal injuries.

 What is the Acupuncture Evidence Project?